pantheon-systems/documentation/source/_docs/sftp.md

 ## Troubleshooting

-### I can't connect via SFTP to the server.
+### I can't connect via SFTP to the site.

 Make sure your site has not [spun down after being idle](/docs/application-containers/#idle-containers).
-(Simply visit the site in your web browser and let it fully load then try connecting again.)
+Simply visit the site in your web browser and let it fully load then try connecting again.

-If you site is not idle and your [SFTP settings are correct](/docs/sftp/#sftp-connection-information) (including SFTP mode and port 2222) you may be on a network that restricts what outbound ports you can access.
-An example may be an office or public wifi that only allows web traffic on port 80 (HTTPS)  and 443 (HTTPS).
+If your site is not idle and your [SFTP settings are correct](/docs/sftp/#sftp-connection-information) (including SFTP mode and port `2222`) you may be on a network that restricts what outbound ports you can access.
+An example may be an office or public wifi that only allows web traffic on port `80` (HTTPS)  and `443` (HTTPS).

-A simple way to test if you are experiencing outbound network restrictions is by trying to load a special web site that listens on all ports.
-To test your access outbound on port 2222 try to load this web page in your web browser:
+A simple way to test for outbound network restrictions is to load a special web site that listens on all ports.
+To test your access outbound on port `2222`, try to load this web page in your web browser:

 * [http://portquiz.net:2222/](http://portquiz.net:2222/)

-If you **cannot** access that web page then your network or firewall is likely preventing you from accessing port 2222 outbound.
-You will need to contact your network administrators to allow access outbound on port 2222.
-(Advanced users may also be comfortable [establishing an SSH tunnel through another server](/docs/port-2222/) instead.)
+If you **cannot** access that web page then your network or firewall is likely preventing you from accessing port `2222` outbound.
+Contact your network administrators to allow outbound access on port `2222`.
+Advanced users may also be comfortable [establishing an SSH tunnel through another server](/docs/port-2222/) instead.

-If you **can** access that web page on port 2222 then your issue does not appear to be network or firewall related.
-Be sure to double-check or re-enter your [SFTP settings](/docs/sftp/#sftp-connection-information) (including SFTP mode and port 2222).
+If you **can** access that web page on port `2222` then your issue does not appear to be network or firewall related.
+Be sure to double-check or re-enter your [SFTP settings](/docs/sftp/#sftp-connection-information), including SFTP mode and port `2222`.
 Contact Pantheon Support if you still have trouble.

 ### I can't write to my codebase on Test or Live.